Get E-Book

 const now = Date.now();

-for (const f of files) {
+for (const name of await fs.promises.readdir(dir)) {

-const match = f.match(/^\.tmp-(\d+)-/);
+const match = /^\.tmp-(\d+)-/.exec(name);

-await fs.promises.unlink(path.join(dir, f)).catch(() => {});
+await fs.promises.unlink(path.join(dir, name)).catch(() => {});

 }